codefoster/codefoster.com/source/_posts/windowing.md

 In 8.0, Windows Store apps are in snap mode, fill mode, or full mode and the WIN + . (period) shortcut toggles between them.
 This was pretty cool, but snap and fill windows modes were destined to live a short life.
 Windows 8.1 demolished them with a fluid windowing system that allows apps to be any size the user wants down to a minimum determined by the developer.

 I want to show you how to use your keyboard to get some pretty cool control over this windowing in Windows 8.1\.
-You can try this at home, but don&#39;t try this with Windows 8.0 or you&#39;ll be sorely disappointed.
+You can try this at home, but don't try this with Windows 8.0 or you'll be sorely disappointed.

-First, let&#39;s get some modern apps open.
-I&#39;m going to open Bing Food &amp; Drink, Alarms, and Windows Reading List.
+First, let's get some modern apps open.
+I'm going to open Bing Food &amp; Drink, Alarms, and Windows Reading List.
 These apps are all Windows 8.1 apps that recognize and take advantage of the new windowing system.

-Note as you&#39;re playing with this that the classic desktop itself acts like a single app, and individual desktop apps do not participate in the new windowing behavior.
-So you&#39;ll see the entire desktop as a single entity appear as if it&#39;s a modern app.
+Note as you're playing with this that the classic desktop itself acts like a single app, and individual desktop apps do not participate in the new windowing behavior.
+So you'll see the entire desktop as a single entity appear as if it's a modern app.

-So I&#39;ll start by opening Bing Food &amp; Drink from the Start Screen.
+So I'll start by opening Bing Food &amp; Drink from the Start Screen.

 ![](/files/windowing_01.png)